hoppang/purpleeye/README.md

-sorry for english users, this project is written in KR. 😭
+I'm sorry, this project is written in KR. 😭

 # purpleeye
 Image viewer supports cbz, made with electron